Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Preliminaries - Mathematical Modeling of Optical Systems

-Fig. \ref{fig:4f} shows the system which is generally referred to as 4-\textit{f} filtering architecture \cite{goodman2005}.
-It is referred as 4-\textit{f} because of the distance between the input plane ($P_1$) and the image plane ($P_3$) equals to $4 \times f$, where $f$ is the focal length of the lenses.
-Here $S$ is a point source, $P_1, P_2, P_3$ are the input plane, Fourier plane and the image plane, respectively, and $L_1, L_2, L_3$ are identical lenses each having a focal length $f$.
-The light from $S$ is collimated with the lens $L_1$.
-The input sample ($P_1$) which has $g(x_1, y_1)$ amplitude transmission coefficient is placed against $L_1$ to reduce the overall length of the system.
-The resultant light is then collimated with the Fourier transforming lens $L_2$ resulting $k_1G(\frac{x_2}{\lambda f}, \frac{y_2}{\lambda f})$ field at $P_2$ plane where $G$ is the Fourier transform of $g$ and $k_1$ is a constant.
-To manipulate the spectrum of input field $g(x_1, y_1)$, filter can be placed in the Fourier plane in $P_2$.
-The transmission coefficient of the filter is given by

-if the desired frequency domain transfer function is $H$ and $k_2$ is a constant.
-Following lens $L_3$ applies the Fourier transform again on the modified spectrum to obtain the inverted modified field.

-\subsubsection{GPC Filter Search}
+\subsection{GPC Filter Search}

-The GPC introduced by Gl\"{u}ckstad \cite{Gluckstad2009} is a circular filter in the Fourier plane consisting of 2 main regions, namely; the central region and the outer region.
-In this implementation, a phase shift is introduced by the central region of the filter which results in an interference pattern that produces a substantial contrastive image of the input phase object.
-This filter is characterized by four parameters ($A,B,\theta,\Delta f_r$), and we followed two methods to select the best GPC filter parameters for a given input data distribution. \begin{itemize} \item \textbf{Method 1}: Obtained the best set of parameters through a grid search such that it achieves the maximum SSIM for a single batch of randomly selected ten images from the training set of a dataset. \item \textbf{Method 2}: Perform gradient descent using the Adam optimizer on the entire training set of a dataset to find the filter parameters. \end{itemize} When incorporating an SSIM loss, since the GPC method does not naturally reconstruct the output intensity ($out = |IDFT2$ $\{DFT2\{E_{in}\}\circ G(A,B,\theta,\Delta f_r)\}|$ for an input field $E_{in}$) within the $[0,1]$ range, it is required to select the appropriate scaling factor $S$ for the filter reconstructions and incorporate it in the loss function.
+We followed two methods to select the best GPC filter parameters for a given input data distribution. \begin{itemize} \item \textbf{Method 1}: Obtained the best set of parameters through a grid search such that it achieves the maximum SSIM for a single batch of randomly selected ten images from the training set of a dataset. \item \textbf{Method 2}: Perform gradient descent using the Adam optimizer on the entire training set of a dataset to find the filter parameters. \end{itemize} When incorporating an SSIM loss, since the GPC method does not naturally reconstruct the output intensity ($out = |IDFT2$ $\{DFT2\{E_{in}\}\circ G(A,B,\theta,\Delta f_r)\}|$ for an input field $E_{in}$) within the $[0,1]$ range, it is required to select the appropriate scaling factor $S$ for the filter reconstructions and incorporate it in the loss function.
 Therefore, we search the suitable $S$ for the GPC reconstructions while searching for the optimal parameters that define the GPC filter, so that it can be scaled to obtain the best SSIM value as shown in eq.~\eqref{eq:ssim_best} for an intensity reconstruction within the $[0,1]$ range.
 From the two methods, we select and report the GPC filter that obtains the highest SSIM on the test set of a dataset.

 Given the size of a pixel $dx = \lambda/2$ in the spatial domain and the size of the input image $N = 256$, the frequency resolution is defined as $df = 1/(N*dx) = 1/(128\lambda)$.
 Table~\ref{tab:gpc_configs} demonstrates the best performing GPC and $\phi$-GPC filter configurations for each dataset.